Featured site: Add to your normal language learning program with a few 1:1 lessons from iTalki with a native speaker of that language

 • Bookmarks

-• Search engines
+• Search engines (optional)

 Conclusion

 Done!
-Now Firefox will autofill your forms, logins, passwords, and so on.
+Now Firefox will autofill your forms, usernames, passwords, and so on.
 When you search for something, it'll give you suggestions for what you're trying to find.
 This is about as convenient as it gets.

 Remember that this comes with some security risks if anyone else were to get access to your computer.
 Because of this, it's only recommended to do it if you're not using a shared computer.
 Even then, it's best practice to use 2FA (2 factor authentication) on your online accounts wherever offered.